nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/android/2-initialize-session-object.md

 ---
 title: Initialize session object
-description: Learn how to connect to an Vonage Video API session so that participants can use audio, video, and messaging functionality in your Android application.
+description: Learn how to connect to a Vonage Video API session so that participants can use audio, video, and messaging functionality in your Android application.
 product: video
 ---